 In fact, the Monaco race of that season was probably the peak of craziness in a season littered with madness.
 From day one the campaign was beset with disputes between teams and the FIA, between drivers and teams, and even between teammates.
 It also saw it’s fair share of tragedy.

 Monaco 1982 was the first race to take place after the loss of Gilles Villenueve in practice at Zolder a few weeks previously.
 The Canadian had, in his eyes, been betrayed by former friend Didier Pironi, who had seemed to have ignored team orders to pass Villenueve for the win in San Marino.
-Enraged, Gilles pushed too hard to beat him in Belgium and collided with the slower Arrows of Jochen Mass.
+Enraged, Gilles pushed too hard to beat his time in practice at Belgium and collided with the slower Arrows of Jochen Mass.
 Gilles lost his life a few hours later.

 The spectre of the fan favourite driver was everywhere that weekend.
 Over near the swimming pool area a huge banner had been unfurled: Gilles sei sempre con noi (Gilles, you are still among us).
 It brought a jolt to those who saw it, including Pironi, who crossed himself on the parade lap to the grid.